guykadosh/meme-generator/README.md

 # Meme-generator
-Sprint 2 - Coding Acdemy - May 2022
+Sprint 2 - Coding Academy - May 2022